zevv/npeg/README.md

                 ╰╶╶╶╶╶╶╶╶╶╶╯          ╰────«─────╯           ╰╶╶╶╶╶╶╶╯
 ```

-* Optionals (`?`) are indicated by a forward arrow overhead
+* Optionals (`?`) are indicated by a forward arrow overhead.
-* Repeats ('+') are indicated by a backwards arrow underneath
+* Repeats ('+') are indicated by a backwards arrow underneath.
-* Literals (strings, chars, sets) are printed in purple
+* Literals (strings, chars, sets) are printed in purple.
-* Non-terminals are printed in cyan between square brackets
+* Non-terminals are printed in cyan between square brackets.
 * Not-predicates (`!`) are overlined in red.
 Note that the diagram does not
   make it clear that the input for not-predicates is not consumed.
-* Captures are boxed in a gray rectangle, optionally including the capture name
+* Captures are boxed in a gray rectangle, optionally including the capture
+  name.

 ### Grammar graphs